fenago/data-analysis-pandas/lab_guides/lab_10.md

 for any step in our pipeline.
-For example, let\'s use grid search with a pipeline of preprocessing and linear regression on the planets data (similar to when we modeled planet year length in *Lab 9*,
-*Getting Started with Machine Learning in Python*) while minimizing **mean absolute error** (**MAE**) instead of the default R[2]{.superscript}:
+For example, let\'s use grid search with a pipeline of preprocessing and linear regression on the planets data (similar to when we modeled planet year length in *Lab 9*, while minimizing **mean absolute error** (**MAE**) instead of the default R[2]{.superscript}: